2025

 Day 4: Killin – Aberfeldy, approx. 50 – 65 km

-Your great cycling holiday in Scotland will once again entice you with numerous highlights.
-Cycle along Loch Tay to Kenmore.
-Life in the Iron Age is described and demonstrated on guided tours at the Scottish Crannog Center.
-The oldest tree in Europe – a yew tree estimated to be well over 2000 years old – can be found in the village of Fortingall.
-On the way to Aberfeldy, you will pass the famous Menzies Castle.
-As the former seat of the Menzies clan, the 16th century castle is now known as a museum and event venue.
+Your great cycling holiday in Scotland continues with a series of fascinating highlights.
+Cycle along the scenic Loch Tay to the village of Kenmore, where you can get a guided tour to learn about life in the Iron Age at the Scottish Crannog Centre.
+In the village of Fortingall, you’ll find Europe’s oldest tree—a yew tree estimated to be over 2000 years old.
+On your way to Aberfeldy, you’ll pass the renowned Menzies Castle.
+This 16th-century castle, once the seat of the Menzies clan, is now a museum and event venue, offering a glimpse into Scotland's rich history.

 Castle Menzies, Aberfeldy, Scotland